The density of surface states as the total time delay: Case of a constant surface perturbation

 \section{Case of a constant surface perturbation}

-As a motivation for the sequel and also in order to introduce some notations, let us treat the case of a constant surface potential as an example.
+As a motivation for the sequel and also in order to introduce some notations, let us provide the proof of \eqref{eq-main} for the case of a constant surface potential as an example.
 It will be argued below that this covers models related to the $2$-magnon problem \cite{GS} in the context of which the surface states are also called bound states.
 Let us begin with a detailed description of the translation invariant operator $H_0$ on $\ell^2(\ZM^{d})$.
 It is supposed to be of the form

 where $U_{n}$ denotes the translation operators by ${n}\in\ZM^d$ on $\ell^2(\ZM^{d})$ and $\Ee_{n}=\overline{\Ee_{ -n}}\in\CM$ are coefficients with exponential decay in $n$ such that

 is analytic on a neighborhood of the torus $\TM^{d}\subset\CM^{d}$.
 It is supposed that the $H_0$ acts non-trivially in all directions of $\ZM^d$.
 Due to the symmetry $\Ee_{n}=\overline{\Ee_{ -n}}$, the function $\Ee$ is real on $\TM^d$.
 Abusing notations, we also simply write $\Ee({k})=\Ee(e^{\imath {k}})$.
 Then the discrete Fourier transform